PurpleSpy/ImageColorChannelSplitter/README.md

 Useage (-options) arg1-argx

-Args may be individual image, files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image
+Args may be individual image, files, argument files,directories or web url

+zipfiles if chosen or individual files will be placed in the same folder as original image

 --- OPTIONS ---